Thyroid Disease Can Increase Your Birth Risk

 Overall, there were 108 pregnancies with 114 fetuses.

 Twenty-one babies (18%) had birth defects, including problems in the cardiac, renal and central nervous systems and other disorders such as sunken chest, extra fingers, cleft lip and palate, and ear deformities.
-Two fetuses died before being delivered.
+Two fetuses died before delivery.

 The women with hypothyroidism were more likely than those with hyperthyroidism to have babies with defects.

-Researchers believe it is possible the same antibodies that cause the underactive thyroid also could be responsible for the birth defects.
+Researchers believe the same antibodies cause both the underactive thyroid and birth defects.
+These antibodies could be responsible for both conditions.

 Annual Meeting Of The Society For Maternal-Fetal Medicine In New Orleans January 20, 2002